-- A. This criterion will be evaluated on the offeror's explanation of why certain construction methods were chosen and the Bridging A/Es evaluation of the following items. - B. Use of standard details. - C. Coordination between trades. - D. Use of readily available materials and equipment. - E. Use of industry standard construction and installation methods. - F. Site access plan. - G. Hoisting plan. - H. Other items as noted by the Bridging A/E.
+- A. This criterion will be evaluated, by the members of the selection committee, on the offeror's explanation of why certain construction methods were chosen and consultation with the Bridging A/Es regarding the following items. - B. Use of standard details. - C. Coordination between trades. - D. Use of readily available materials and equipment. - E. Use of industry standard construction and installation methods. - F. Site access plan. - G. Hoisting plan. - H. Other items as noted by the Bridging A/E.